Montserrat (typeface): Variations

 The typeface also includes two sister font families: a special letterforms set called Montserrat Alternates and an underlined one called Montserrat Subrayada.

+Specimen of Montserrat typeface after it's redesign in 2017.

 In 2015, a set of some weights and italics were developed by Ulanovsky, Ale Paul, Carolina Giovagnoli, Andrés Torresi, Juan Pablo del Peral and Sol Matas.
 In November 2017, the font family was redrawn by Jacques Le Bailly to include a full set of weights, and to adjust the regular set for a better use in longer text.

 Unicode support

 The character set features over 250 glyphs, covering the Latin alphabet with a wide range of diacritics, extended characters and various symbols.

 In late 2017, Julieta Ulanovsky and her collaborators worked together with Maria Doreuli and Alexei Vanyashin for the development of a Cyrillic character set.
 Ulanovsky's collaborator, Sol Matas, stated that, being unfamiliar with the writing system, the greatest challenge they faced was to remain faithful to the Argentine inspiration while designing characters that looked natural in the Cyrillic context.
 The Cyrillic expansion culminated in 8,640 new characters for Montserrat across all nine weights.